-The LIGO-Virgo-KAGRA (LVK) collaboration has four detectors altogether in Hanford, Livingston, Europe, and Japan.
+The LIGO-Virgo-KAGRA (LVK) collaboration has altogether four detectors, in Hanford, Livingston, Europe, and Japan.
 At the time of writing, VIRGO in Europe and KARGA in japan are already operating.
-The detectors are Michaelson interferometers [26] with similar working principles to the LIGO detectors with minor differences in their designs.
+The detectors are Michaelson interferometers [26] with similar working principles as the detectors of LIGO with minor differences in their designs.
 Figure 3 shows the schematic diagram of a LVK gravitational-wave detector.
 The entire setup is placed inside a vacuum to reduce the thermal noise caused by the Brownian motion of air molecules and to reduce the probability of dust molecules blocking the path of light or sticking to the mirrors themselves [27], which would hinder the accuracy of the detector.
 The arm length L is set to be 4km long.
-The reason for constructing such a long arm is to elevate the sensitivity of the detector [28], although an effective distance of 4km is
+The reason for constructing such a long arm is to elevate the sensitivity of the detector [28], although an effective distance of 4km is still not enough for gravitational wave detection.
+There are more technologies used by LIGO to further increase the sensitivity, which would be introduced later in this section.
+The laser used by LIGO is a 4W Laser light at 808nm [2, 3, 27, 29].
+This near-infrared laser beam will then stimulate the emission of a 2W beam at a wavelength of 1064nm.
+The beam will later be amplified to 200W, this beam would be sent into

 Figure 2.
 Top: Illustrations of the inspiral, merger, and ringdown stage of merging black holes (a type of compact binary coalescence).
-Middle and bottom: a waveform simulation plotted using LALsim, with the middle one plotted in the time domain and the bottom one plotted in the frequency domain.
+Middle and bottom: a waveform simulation plotted using LALsim, with the middle one plotted in the time-domain and the bottom one plotted in the frequency domain.
 The gravitational wave was idealized without any noise to show the shape of the wave.
-The waveform was plotted using the same parameters as GW190521 and IMRPhenomD waveform approximant.
+The waveform was plotted using same parameters as GW190521 and IMRPhenomD waveform approximant.

-still not enough for gravitational wave detection.
-LIGO uses more technology to further increase the sensitivity, which will be introduced later in this section.
-The laser used by LIGO is a 4W Laser light at 808nm [2, 3, 27, 29].
-This near-infrared laser beam will then stimulate the emission of a 2W beam at a wavelength of 1064nm.
-The beam will later be amplified to 200W, and this beam will be sent into the detector.
-In order to reach the detection requirement of 750kW, power recycling mirrors were introduced.
+the detector.
+To reach the detection requirement of 750kW, power recycling mirrors were introduced.
 Inside each arm (between the power recycling mirror and the mirror), the laser beam is recycled about 300 times to pump up the effective power [28].
 This recycling would also pump up the effective travelling length, which enlarged the distance travelled from 4km to 1200km.
-LIGO detectors also employ both active and passive vibration isolation systems [30] to try to reduce the noise to a minimal amount, such as optics suspension and seismic isolation.
-All these factors contribute to the fact that current detectors could attain sensitivities of at least $10^{-19}\mathrm{m}$ to detect incoming gravitational waves.
+LIGO detectors also employed both active and passive vibration isolation systems [30] to try to reduce the noise to a minimal amount, such as optics suspension and seismic isolation.
+All these factors contribute to the fact that current detectors could attain sensitivities of at least 10^{-19} m to detect incoming gravitational waves.
 The noise budgets and sensitivities of the advanced LIGO (aLIGO) detectors are presented in figure 4.